 Larch Venice Turpentine is a professional grade painting medium which is not suited to thinning paints and cleaning brushes.
 Collected from the heart of the larch tree, it is a highly viscous balsam.
 It is free from abietic acid crystals which can cause discolouration.
 Larch Venice Turpentine will not cause yellowing and dries with an enamel-like gloss.
 It is slow drying, thixotropic, and is a wonderful ingredient for glaze mediums and varnishes.
 Place Larch Venice Turpentine in a Bain Marie or dilute it with high quality distilled turpentine to make it more fluid.

 There are now a number of Citrus-scented turpentines available.
-These include Zest-It, Seville Citrus Turpentine and Studio Safe Orange Solvent.
+These include Chelsea Classical Studio: Citrus Essence Brush Cleaner and Roberson: Studio Safe Orange Solvent.
 Citrus turpentines are non flammable and non aromatic.
 They are more closer to turpentine than Petroleum Distillate as they will dilute natural resins such as Copal, Mastic and Dammar.
 They will not leave any residue and are a great solvent to use both in cleaning up and thinning oil paints and mediums.